Efficient Grand Canonical Global Optimization with On-the-fly-trained Machine-learning Interatomic Potentials: Methods and Computational Details

 For all systems, we employ the \textbf{K-Means Gibbs energy of formation sampler} with 10 samples on each step.
 32 new candidates are generated in each step, with the Rattle and \textbf{Addition and Removal} generators starting to create new candidates from iterations 5 and 10 respectively.
 We employ a $\kappa=2$ value for the \textbf{Gibbs energy of formation acquisitor}, this acquisitor is employed in both the energy evaluations and the lower confidence bound relaxations.
 The SOAP descriptor parameters used are $R_{cut}=5 $, $n_{max}=3$, $l_{max}=2$, $\sigma=1$.
-The GPR model employs a \textit{Radial Basis Function} kernel and the CUR algorithm by Mahoney and Drineas\cite{cur-Mahoney2009} to select up to 1000 inducing points for the sparsification procedure.
+The GPR model employs a \textit{Radial Basis Function} kernel and the CUR algorithm by Mahoney and Drineas \cite{cur-Mahoney2009} to select up to 1000 inducing points for the sparsification procedure.
 The resulting model performs well for on-the-fly training during the GCGO code executions, as illustrated in Fig. \ref{parity}.
-For both free standing Ir$_3$O$_x$ particles (Fig. \ref{parity}a) and Pt$_3$O$_3$ particles supported on CeO$_2$(111) (Fig. \ref{parity}b) Gibbs energies get progressively lower along the run, and the predicted values with the trained model get progressively more accurate (see below for more details of the GCGO runs).
+The evolution of the Gibbs formation energy ($\Delta$G$_f$) of evaluated candidates along a single GCGO run is shown for both free standing Ir$_3$O$_x$ particles (Fig. \ref{parity}a) and Pt$_3$O$_3$ particles supported on CeO$_2$(111) (Fig. \ref{parity}b).
+The insets show the evolution of the absolute error of the SOAP+GPR MLIP trained on the fly, calculated at each step N for the SOAP+GPR MLIP trained with the energies of the previously evaluated N-1 candidates.

+These runs evolve as expected, with both the $\Delta$$G_f$ values of the explored candidates and the absolute errors of the surrogate energy model getting progressively lower along the run.
+The GPR model thus offers reasonable accuracy with RMSE values of 0.11 and 0.07 eV/atom for the Ir$_3$O$_x$ and Pt$_3$O$_3$/CeO$_2$(111) runs, respectively.
+However, we must note that these RMSE values include the initial prediction errors that are, as expected, quite large as the model is then trained only with small training sets.
+The RMSE calculated only for the last 100 steps of the Pt$_3$O$_3$/CeO$_2$(111) in Fig. \ref{parity}{b is of just 8 meV/atom, indicating that, specially at more advanced stages of a run, the surrogate energy model is accurate enough to evaluate the stability of candidate structures with reasonable fidelity.

+To further evaluate the performance of the GPR+SOAP model, we have compared its accuracy and training cost to that offered by more modern MLIP architectures, namely NequIP \cite{Batzner2022NequIP} and MACE \cite{mace-Batatia2022mace} (See Section S2 in the Supplementary information file).
+Training cost is a very relevant metric for on-the-fly trained potentials because, for larger models, it can represent a bottleneck in the algorithm.
+As shown in Figure S2, the MACE and NequIP training costs make these potentials a much less convenient option than the GPR+SOAP model for on-the-fly training.
+The corresponding parity plots and RMSE values indicate that these larger training costs do not lead to more accurate MLIPs within the low-data-size regimes in typical GCGO runs (Figure S2 and S3), indicating that the GPR+SOAP model is both more accurate and computationally efficient.